futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.3.1 =
+* fix for issue with update-code in some circumstances, thanks to [Rajendra Zore](https://rajendrazore.com/) to report & help fix!

 = 2.3.0 =
 * new: optimize Google fonts with “combine & link” and “combine and load async” (with webload.js), intelligently preconnecting to Google’s domains to limit performance impact even further